Devolver Digital: Fork Parker

 Devolver Digital presents Fork Parker, a fictional character, as their chief financial officer.
 The character first appeared in a promotional video for Serious Sam HD: The First Encounter in August 2009.
 A Twitter account is operated under Fork Parker's name, which, as of September 2015, has 10,000 followers.
 He is also credited on Devolver Digital's blog posts and press releases.
 Fork Parker is intentionally presented as satirical and inappropriate.
-A game based on Fork Parker, Fork Parker's Crunch Out was developed by Mega Cat Studios for the Super Nintendo Entertainment System and released by Devolver Digital in February 2019, with all profits going to Take This, a non-profit organization for mental health in the gaming community.
+A game featuring the character, Fork Parker's Holiday Profit Hike was released for free on Windows and OS X in 2014; it was developed by Dodge Roll as their debut game, two years before the release of Enter the Gungeon.
+Another game, Fork Parker's Crunch Out was developed by Mega Cat Studios for the Super Nintendo Entertainment System and released by Devolver Digital in February 2019, with all profits going to Take This, a non-profit organization for mental health in the gaming community.